-The e following documentation is required as an attachment to a working agreement: Description of External Provider Provide information that provides name, address, history and funding base of the external provider.
+Th e following documentation is required as an attachment to a working agreement: Description of External Provider Provide information that provides name, address, history and funding base of the external provider.
 Description of Program A description of program title, program goals or service goals and expected outcomes.
 Include information on the following: format of the intervention (i.e., group, classroom, or school wide), specific grades, resources required (space, materials, etc), program timelines, and contact person.
 Evidence of congruence with the SCDCSB mission and vision found at www.st-clair.net Given the limitations of space and material resources, any needs for space and material resources by the external provider must be clearly articulated and approved.
 Space for Board staff to execute their duties will be ensured prior to offering space to external providers.
-Incases where a student is withdrawn from regular classroom services, procedures for obtaining informed consent and a blank copy of the informed consent documentation is required.
+Informed Consent In cases where a student is withdrawn from regular classroom services, procedures for obtaining informed consent and a blank copy of the informed consent documentation is required.
 In cases of whole classroom support, a copy of a sample letter informing parent/legal guardian(s) and student who is of age of the services to be provided is required.
-For programs and/or services provided
+For programs and/or services provided before or after school hours, informed consent must be provided.